A Galactic Perspective on the (Unremarkable) Relative Refractory Depletion Observed in the Sun: Methods

 The Sun's relative refractory depletion has historically been quantified by a linear trend of refractory element abundances ([X/Fe]) as a function of the elements' 50\% condensation temperatures (\tcond), as defined in \cite{Lodders03}.
 We continue to use this metric and measure \tcond\ slopes for all of the solar analogs in our sample.
 We fit a line to the abundance measurements and uncertainties for Na, Mn, Cr, Ni, Mg, V, Ca, Si, Ti, and Al and their respective \tcond\ values (958, 1158, 1296, 1353, 1397, 1429, 1517, 1529, 1582, and 1653 K) using \texttt{numpy}'s \texttt{polyfit} function to calculate a \tcond\ slope and associated uncertainty.
 Therefore, we mathematically define

 We show example fits for 10 random stars from the sample in Figure~\ref{fig:line-fit}.

-Given that we are using data from four different surveys, systematic offsets in abundance trends are to be expected \citep{Jofre19}.
-We determine if these offsets are significant by examining the 188 stars present in at least three of the four catalogs.
-For each element, we compare the observed spread in abundance measurements across surveys to the expected spread derived from 1000 bootstrap resamplings of the reported measurement uncertainties.
+Given that we are using data from four different surveys, systematic offsets in abundance trends are to be expected \citep{Jofre19}. {We determine if these offsets are significant by examining the 188 stars present in at least three of the four catalogs, enabling a direct star-by-star comparison of survey-to-survey differences.} We compare the observed spread in abundance measurements across surveys to the expected spread derived from 1000 bootstrap resamplings of the reported measurement uncertainties.
 On average, for each element, the survey-to-survey spread in abundances is consistent with the expected bootstrapped uncertainties, suggesting that observed differences between samples are primarily due to measurement uncertainty rather than systematic offsets.
 We apply the same resampling procedure to the \tcond\ slopes and their uncertainties and likewise find that the variations across surveys are not statistically significant.
+We emphasize that although this work draws on multiple spectroscopic surveys, all abundance modeling, \tcond\ slope measurements, and KPM inference are performed on a star-by-star basis within each survey.
+At no point are abundance measurements combined or jointly fit across surveys. {Differences in abundance analysis techniques can introduce element-dependent systematics that affect not only abundance zero points but also the detailed \tcond\ slope distributions within each survey \citep{Hinkel16,Jofre19,Sun25}.
+Our approach is therefore to treat each survey independently and assess whether the same qualitative enrichment–\tcond\ relationships emerge across datasets, rather than interpreting the combined sample as a single homogeneous distribution.
+Comparisons between surveys are used to assess consistency, to quantify the impact of measurement uncertainties and systematics, and to identify trends that are robust across independently analyzed datasets.
+In later sections, multiple surveys are shown together primarily for visual comparison; these figures do not reflect any joint fitting or cross-survey calibration.
+The consistency of these trends across independently analyzed surveys, as well as in the homogeneous HARPS solar-twin sample, supports their astrophysical origin despite survey-specific systematics.}

 \tcond\ slope measurements can shift depending on which elements, and how many, are included in the fit.
 To test this sensitivity, we iteratively remove the $\alpha$-process elements (Mg, Ca, Si, and Ti) one at a time and recalculate \tcond\ slopes.
 We find that Ti, Ca, Si, and Mg have the largest impact (in that order).
 The effect is more pronounced in the three lower-precision catalogs (average shifts of $-0.9 \times 10^{-5}$, $-9 \times 10^{-5}$, and $5 \times 10^{-5}$ dex/K in GALAH DR4, APOGEE, and \citetalias{Rampalli24}) compared to the \cite{bedell18} catalog ($9 \times 10^{-6}$ dex/K).
 This significant element-by-element variability suggests that \tcond\ slope is a sensitive and incomplete metric to describe stellar chemistries.